levimaaia/emailler/README-emailler.md

  - Use the `W)rite`, `R)eply` or `F)wd` functions in EMAIL to create an email template file and store it in `OUTBOX`.
  - The system will display the full pathname of the template file created.
 And prompt `Open in editor - sure? (y/n)`
-   - If you respond in the affirmative:
-   - `EMAIL.SYSTEM` will load `EDIT.SYSTEM`, the integrated editor, passing the filename of the template file as a parameter, so the file is automatically opened for editing.
+ - If you enter 'y', `EMAIL.SYSTEM` will load `EDIT.SYSTEM`, the integrated editor, passing the filename of the template file as a parameter, so the file is automatically opened for editing.
-   - You may edit the file in `EDIT.SYSTEM` using the editing keys listed below.
+ - You may edit the file in `EDIT.SYSTEM` using the editing keys shown below.
+The editor's keys are based upon Apple's Appleworks word processor, so if you are familiar with that package you should feel at home.
 Press `Open Apple`-`S` to save the file to disk and `Open Apple`-`Q` to return to `EMAIL.SYSTEM`.
+ - Upon exit, `EDIT.SYSTEM` will prompt `Add attachments - Sure? (y/n)`.
+If you enter 'n' then `EDIT.SYSTEM` will simply reload `EMAIL.SYSTEM`.
+If you enter 'y', then `EDIT.SYSTEM` will instead load `ATTACHER.SYSTEM`, which allows you to add one or more file attachments to the email message.
+Once the attachments have been added, `ATTACHER.SYSTEM` will reload `EMAIL.SYSTEM`.  `ATTACHER.SYSTEM` is discussed in more detail below.
-   - If you are ready to send the email, press `Open Apple`-`S` at the `EMAIL.SYSTEM` main menu to send the messages in `OUTBOX` to your mail server and copy them to the `SENT` mailbox.
+ - Once you are back in the `EMAIL.SYSTEM` UI, you can choose to send the messages in `OUTBOX` to your mail server at any time.
+To do this, press `Open Apple`-`S` at the `EMAIL.SYSTEM` main menu.
+This will start `SMTP65.SYSTEM`, which sends each message to the SMTP server and moves it to the `SENT` mailbox.
  - If you answer `n` to the `Open in editor - sure? (y/n)` prompt:
    - The template file will simply be placed in the `OUTBOX` where you can use your favourite text editor to add the email body.
 You may also modify the `To:`, `cc:`, `Subject:` or `Date:` headers.
    - Once you are satisfied with your edits and have saved the file, run `SMTP65.SYSTEM` to send the file to your mail server and copy it to the `SENT` mailbox.